DOCUMENTATION TERMS

 DeFi:

-A theory that distinguishes between the technology that creates entirely new markets or significantly reshapes existing ones - so much so that it eventually displaces incumbents (disruptive) and technology that improves - the performance of existing products along dimensions - people already know, and value (sustaining).
+A theory that distinguishes, between the technology that creates entirely new markets or significantly reshapes existing ones - so much so that it eventually displaces incumbents (disruptive) and technology - that improves the performance of existing products along dimensions - people already know, and value (sustaining).

 Encapsulation:

-Howey test:
+Howey Test:

 Interoperability: